top of page

 In Romans 11:25-26 the apostle Paul says, ' I do not want you, believers, to be unaware of this mystery (God’s previously hidden plan)--so that you will not be wise in your own opinion--that a partial hardening has (temporarily) happened to Israel (to last) until the full number of the Gentiles has come in; and so (at that time) all Israel (that is, all Jews who have a personal faith in Jesus as Messiah) will be saved; just as it is written (in Scripture), “The Deliverer (Messiah) will come from Zion, He will remove all ungodliness from Jacob.”’
 (Amplified Bible).

-It is revealing to look further into this word as this prophecy clearly refers to Israel in the years that lead up to the coming a Deliverer who shall be the Messiah.
+It is revealing to look further into this word as this prophecy clearly refers to Israel in the years that lead up to the coming of a Deliverer who shall be the Messiah.

 Here in Romans 11:25 the Greek word for ‘hardening’ is ‘pórósis’, also defined as ‘callousness’ meaning ‘hardness of heart, obtuseness.’
 The commentator Souter tells us that the word is taken from ’pōros’, a kind of marble, used later of a callus formed on fractured bones; This term can be used figuratively where it can mean a callousness or hardness in general; originally petrifaction, hardness and then the result of this, i.e. metaphorically applied to organs of feeling, meaning insensibility, numbness, obtuseness, dulling of the faculty of perception, deadness.
 (Source: Strong’s Lexicon #2257, ‘porosis’ and Strong’s Lexicon #4456, ‘pōroō’).
 Obtuseness means the quality of being slow to understand, or unwilling to try to understand (Dictionary.Cambridge.org).

-of their exile to Babylon in 597 BC and 587 BC through to the twenty first century the nation has suffered what one might describe as many fractured or broken bones.
+The history of the Jewish nation of Israel has been fraught with brokenness.
+From the time of their exile to Babylon in 597 B.C. and 587 B.C. through to the twenty first century the nation has suffered what one might describe as many fractured or broken bones.
 Bones that have subsequently healed but now have a callus formed on them.
 The callus herein referred to is figuratively speaking a distinguishing mark upon them as a people group, and it follows on from the many painful events that have happened to them over the millennia.
-So, it can most certainly be said that the history of the Jewish people is a determinate factor in the formulation of their standing and stance on the global stage today.
+So, it can most certainly be said that the history of the Jewish people is a determining factor in the formulation of their standing and stance on the global stage today.

-overtones in the 21C, but it is also theological statement the truth of which becomes self-evident.
-It is one of the many signs of the times which lead up to the return of the Messiah, Jesus (Matt.24:32-35).
+The statement made by Paul in Romans 11:25-26 could be read as having strong political overtones in the twenty-first century.
+Israel has taken a hardened stance against its enemies.
+However, it is also a theological statement, the truth of which will become self-evident as events unfold.
+It is one of the many signs of the times which lead up to the return of the Messiah, Jesus Christ (Matt.24:32-35).

-Further reference can be found by going to https://prophetbillturner.com/ Study #38 'Beware - Don't Let Anyone Fool You or Lead You Astray' P.19 (Section 4.N.B.4).
+Further reference can be found by going to https://prophetbillturner.com/ Study #38 'Beware - Don't Let Anyone Fool You or Lead You Astray' P.19 (Section 4.N.B.4) ‘The fullness of the Gentile nations’ Romans 11:25-26; 15:16,18

 bottom of page